Guzzler Drivetime Methodology

-If there are nodes within the initial search radius, then the optimal node (Allows the furthest travel) is where the road network is joined.
-If multiple nodes fall within the initial search radius, then optimal node is chosen, the one which will travel on the fastest and furthest in the allotted time.
-The new methodology starts the calculation from the actual point and not the node start so a true calculation including potential off road time is calculated.
+If there are nodes within the initial search radius, then the optimal node (allows the furthest travel) is where the road network is joined.
+If multiple nodes fall within the initial search radius, then the optimal node is chosen, the one which will travel on the fastest and furthest in the allotted time.
+The new methodology starts the calculation from the actual point and not the node start so a true calculation including potential off-road time is calculated.

-In rare cases it is possible that no node is found within the initial search radius and therefore the road network is not joined.
-This is explained on.
+In rare cases, it is possible that no node is found within the initial search radius and therefore the road network is not joined.
+This is explained later on.